-The National Park Service has deliberately curbed development to keep the park wild.
-There are no restaurants or indoor accommodations and only a smattering of services and programs.
-There are also no paved roads within the park, so whatever you want to see, you're going to have to work for it.
-But if you're looking for some of the best hiking and high-country splendor Texas can muster, you should put this park on your itinerary.
+The NPS has deliberately curbed development to keep the park wild.
+There are no restaurants or indoor accommodations and only a smattering of services and programs (so plan ahead to keep your gas tank full and your cooler stocked).
+There are also no paved roads within the park, so whatever you want to see, you're going to have to get there on foot.
+But the hiking and high-country splendor are top-notch.